Faerie TAles RETOLD

 As our children grow up listening to classic stories and fairy tales, they're often curious about why the stories usually feature helpless girls who depend on a prince charming to save the day.
 This series is an attempt at re-telling those tales to feature strong female leads.

 They call me Red Riding Hood.
 I had another name though, before my story was twisted.
 Before you heard the tales of a little girl, who needed rescuing from wild wolves by brave woodsmen.
 How quickly that lie spread.
 Far and wide, of a wolf stalking a helpless child.
 Of a woodsman saving the day, brave and kind.
 They feared the truth, knowing it would mean what it did.
 That a lone girl could protect her own; red hood on her back, her trusty axe in her hand.
 Woodsman!
 How lies have fed your fame.
 How dare they make you the hero, when you were the one to blame.
 Oh, there were wolves and axes alright, but the details are all confused.
-The axe was mine, the bravery was mine.
+The axe was mine, the valor was mine.
 You see, before I was known as Red Riding Hood, they called me the girl with the wolf eyes.

 I am a traveller, a vagabond, a wanderer.
 I have stories to tell, of worlds I have seen, that will stretch your imagination beyond the wildest of dreams.
 Of door mice and pumpkins as large as an ox, of palaces, of princes, and even of a slipper I once lost.
 But my travels are treacherous, my destinations unknown, for Time is my coachman, his sudden appearance beyond my control.
 You see, I am trapped in a temporal whirl, and as the clock strikes midnight, I could be off to another world.
 And so I make the most of every day in each land, for after all I’m just a plaything in Fortune’s hand.

 The Evernight is coming.
 As sure as the wind blows cold, the Evernight advances on our land.
 And so, she sends them to me.
 The Weaver to Dreams sends me every soul seeking passage and refuge from the dark of the Evernight.
-So to one I gave the gift of Time, to ride where it would lead her.
+So to one I gave a gift over Time, to ride where it would lead her.
 To another, magic to defeat tyrants, she still calls on me through her Mirror.
 To a third I taught, the art of the axe, to pair with her wolf-eyed nature; and these are but, a few of the souls I've guided and helped crossover.
 For though my stature maybe tiny - smaller than a thumb - my power is a force colossal.
 I am one of few, the Lady of the Forest, I prepare them for the Evernight's arrival.

 A desert kingdom.
 A tale of deceit.
-An age of struggle and of men who craved power exclusively.
+An age of struggle and of men who crave power exclusively.
 This is my reality, granted to me by the Weaver of Dreams.
 To survive this quandary, I needed a guide, so I sought her out to train at her side.
 And what she taught me was profound, an ancient secret revealed, the Lady of the Forest allowed me a glimpse into what was to be.
 You see, you may have heard of Arabian nights, but those concocted tales had me portrayed as a child.
 So listen to what’s true, to this story of mine - there are no flying carpets, nor genies of any kind.
 There is only Magic, and the woman skillful enough to wield it.
 I am Channeler, Healer, Spellbinder, Seer - pursued by viziers and urchins alike.
 I am Prophetess, Enchantress, the most powerful in the land.
 I am, the Sorceress of the sands.